BellaRosenberg/WWDAC_A2/README.md

 # AI Book Recommender

 This project is an AI book recommender that provides users with personalised book recommendations based on their preferences.
+Users simply enter the quantity and title of their favourite books, and are provided with detailed suggestions!

+## Technology Used
-It uses the **Google Books API** to retrieve book data and the **Anthropic Claude API** to generate recommendations.
+**Google Books API**
+Used to retrieve book data
+**Anthropic Claude API**
+Used to generate recommendations

+## Project Status
+**Complete**

 ## Setup